 Active and culture experiences in Aegina & Saronic Islands.
 Discover the history, culture and amazing natural scenery through our guided hiking and walking tours.

-Which island can boast that it is the only place in Greece where its visitors can witness at least 5,500 years of uninterrupted history?
+Which island can boast to be the only place in Greece where one can witness at least 5,500 years of uninterrupted history?

 Welcome to Aegina!

-At only 16.5 nautical miles (about 27 km) from the port of Piraeus, a 40-minute ride on the hydrofoil or just over an hour on the regular boat, it is a popular and beloved destination for Athenians and visitors from all over the world throughout the year, due to its large local population and regular connection to Piraeus.
-Aegina is as much as a sanctuary for some of the country’s biggest writers and artists, captivated by the island’s unique clarity of light famous since antiquity, as it is a sacred land for pilgrims from around the world visiting the famous and imposing monastery of St. Nektarios.
+At only 16.5 nautical miles (about 27 km) from the port of Piraeus, a 40-minute ride on the hydrofoil or just over an hour on the regular boat, it is a popular and beloved destination for Athenians and visitors from all over the world throughout the year.
+Aegina has been a sanctuary for some of the biggest Greek writers and artists, who were captivated by the island’s unique clarity of light, as well as a sacred land for pilgrims from around the world visiting the famous and imposing monastery of St. Nektarios.

-Experience Aegina’s stunning sunsets, savor one of the world’s best pistachio right off the tree, swim under ancient ruins, hike in the beautiful trails!
+Experience Aegina’s stunning sunsets, savor one of the world’s best pistachio right off the tree, swim under ancient ruins, hike on beautiful trails!
 History and nature are at a continuous play, making Aegina an ideal destination for culture and history lovers, families and nature enthusiasts!